inflearn logo

 [Example] Real-world Response to Scams and Rug Pulls: Learning by Directly Observing Fraud Patterns

-how to avoid them on your own.
+how to avoid them for yourself.

 🌱 Your transformation after the course

-• Instead of being swayed by Telegram/Twitter rumors, you will develop a
+• Instead of being swayed by Telegram/Twitter rumors, you will develop a habit of opening and checking Etherscan and Dune yourself.

-you will begin to see the market in three dimensions, saying things like "These addresses, this bridge, and this stablecoin flow are telling me this."
+“These addresses, this bridge, and this stablecoin flow are telling me this.”

 someone who translates on-chain data into language, stories, and strategies.